symphorien/nixseparatedebuginfod2/README.md

-# proof of concept debuginfod server for nix
+# Debuginfod server for Nixpkgs

+nixseparatedebuginfod2 is the successor of nixseparatedebuginfod.
-Contrary to nixseparatedebuginfod, this works by relying on the indexation hydra does only.
+Contrary to nixseparatedebuginfod, this one works by relying on the indexation hydra does only.
 It proxifies the debuginfo stored in a substituter, storing temporary data in a cache directory.

 substituters must be created with the `index-debug-info` options: